debruine/shinyintro/docs/10_contingency.md

 actionButton("random_skin", "Random Skin")
 ```

-The <a class='glossary' target='_blank' title='' href='https://psyteachr.github.io/glossary/j#jquery'>jQuery</a> code below changes the skin of your app on a button press by removing all possible skin-color classes and adding a random one.
+The <a class='glossary' target='_blank' title='A library that makes it easier to write JavaScript.' href='https://psyteachr.github.io/glossary/j#jquery'>jQuery</a> code below changes the skin of your app on a button press by removing all possible skin-color classes and adding a random one.

 ```r